Muscular dystrophy is a group of inherited disorders that cause muscle weakness and loss of muscle tissue, which get worse over time.

 The severity of disability depends on the type of muscular dystrophy.
 All types of muscular dystrophy slowly get worse, but how fast this happens varies widely.

-Some types of muscular dystrophy, such as Duchenne muscular dystrophy, are deadly.
-Other types cause little disability and people with them have a normal lifespan.
+Some types of muscular dystrophy, such as Duchenne muscular dystrophy in boys, are deadly.
+Other types cause little disability and people have a normal lifespan.

 Call your health care provider if:

 Genetic counseling is advised when there is a family history of muscular dystrophy.
-Women may have no symptoms but still carry the gene for the disorder.
-Duchenne muscular dystrophy can be detected with about 95% accuracy by genetic studies performed during pregnancy.
+Women may have no symptoms, but still carry the gene for the disorder.
+Duchenne muscular dystrophy can be detected with about 95% accuracy by genetic studies done during pregnancy.

 Inherited myopathy, MD